ImgBotApp/InternetNL/detail/web-mail/ipv6/ns-AAAA/verdict/other_en.md

-Only one name server has an IPv6 address.
+Only one name server of your domain has an IPv6 address.